 What is doping in football, and what are its effects?

-Doping is the consumption of banned substances and performance-enhancing materials designed to improve sporting performance.
+Doping is the consumption of performance-enhancing materials and banned substances that are designed to improve sporting performance.

-In football, that will mean increased stamina or strength.
-A player who is doping might have the edge in extra time, or be able to increase his or her sprint speed for crucial matches.
+In football, that could mean increased stamina or strength.
+A player who is doping may have the edge in extra time, or be able to increase their sprint speed for crucial matches thanks to their use.

 The International Olympic Committee (IOC) defines doping as "the intentional or unintentional use of prohibited substances and prohibited methods on the current doping list".